Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Submodule validate workflow

-Verifies if the submodule contains a JIRA style issue code (e.g. PROJ-123) and if a pull request exists for the parent module.
+Validates if the submodule contains a JIRA style issue code (e.g. PROJ-123) and if a pull request exists for the parent module.
 Example _publish.yml_:

 ```yaml
 name: Validate OSOCE Pull Request